-How to Study the Bible: 8 Key Tips Teens Need to Know
+How To Study the Bible for Teens: 8 Key Reading Tips

 Share

-In order for young people to grow in their faith, learning how to study the Bible is incredibly important.
+Knowing how to study the Bible for teens is incredibly important.
+Faith can’t flourish and grow without connections to Scripture.
 Youth leaders play a big role in this, teaching teenagers to love and understand God’s Word.

-Let me begin with a story: I grew up in a home without a dishwasher.
-To be more accurate, I grew up in a home of four children.
+Let me begin with a story.
+I grew up in a home without a dishwasher.
+More accurately, I grew up in a home of four children.
 We were the dishwashers.
 Then one summer in high school, I landed a nannying job watching two little boys.
-And everything went well until I broke their kitchen.
+And everything went well…until I broke their kitchen.

 Did I mention my family didn’t have a dishwasher?

 So I loaded that little dispenser area with the blue gel and ushered the boys into the playroom.
-Twenty minutes later, I returned to find child-size mountains of bubbles building on the hardwood floors, overflowing from the dishwasher like lava from an industrial volcano.
+Twenty minutes later, I returned to find child-size mountains of bubbles building on the hardwood floors.
+They overflowed from the dishwasher like lava from an industrial volcano.

-As I started writing this post about teaching teens how to study the Bible, I thought back to that mortifying experience.
+While writing this post about how to study the Bible for teens, I recalled that mortifying experience.
 And this is the first time I’ve been grateful for such an embarrassing mistake.

 1. Ask.